 In addition to facilitating firsthand sensory exploration of the area, CM initiatives can inspire students to forge personal and emotive bonds with their place and surroundings and its non-human inhabitants (Jagger, 2013).
 According to the "knowing nature framework" proposed by Knapp (2005), CM functions can be seen as an environmental education tool encompassing at least four significant pedagogical potentials: Observing, Situated Knowing, Identifying, and Transforming (Knapp, 2005).
 Observing is directly linked to questioning processes about the place, observations of seasonal changes, listening, counting, and measuring environmental characteristics of the proposed study area.
-Situated Knowing for the reconstruction of local history and contemplation of the current context.
-Identifying is connected to perceiving the relationships between landscape elements, enabling understanding the cycles inherent in the local socio-ecological system.
+Situated Knowing is related to the stories and narratives about the past and present of the place, allowing for the reconstruction of local history and contemplation of the current context.
+Identifying is connected to perceiving the relationships between landscape elements, enabling understanding the cycles inherent in the local socioecological system.
 Transforming relates to the action research character of the CM methodology, in which participants' actions for positive changes in their local environment also benefit them physically, intellectually, and emotionally (Knapp, 2005).